RSS-BJP distorting history and misleading country: Ashok Gehlot | Politics

 ''They never accepted Mahatma Gandhi.
 Now their people are worshipping and installing statues of (Nathuram) Godse,'' he said, targeting the RSS-BJP.

-Gehlot also countered the narrative that nothing was done in the 70 years since Independence. ''All the development that has taken place...was it done in only seven years?'' he asked.
+Gehlot also countered the narrative that nothing had been done in the 70 years since Independence. ''All the development that has taken place...was it done in only seven years?'' he asked.

+''In this country of unity in diversity, some forces are misleading our youth.
+We should not allow these forces to be successful,'' he said.

 He said that despite differences, Mahatma Gandhi, Jawaharlal Nehru and Subhas Chandra Bose espouse the cause of freedom.